yli2565/DocSample/docs/Code/Code.md

 # Repositories

+{:.info}
-💡 This page gives a one sentence description of active repositories
+This page gives a one sentence description of active repositories

 - [AbstractSim](./AbstractSim/AbstractSim.html) AbstractSim is a **low-fidelity**, **fast**, 2D simulator for training customized policies.
 - [BHumanCodeRelease](https://github.com/bhuman/BHumanCodeRelease) A **robot control** + **game simulation** codebase for RobotCupSPL.